PlasmaPy/PlasmaPy-NEI/docs/index.rst

 However, the temperature and density of solar and astrophysical plasma often changes on time scales shorter than the time scale for ionization and recombination.
-As a consequence, the plasma ends up in a state of *non-equilibrium ionization (NEI)*.
+As a consequence, the plasma ends up in a state of :term:`non-equilibrium ionization` (NEI) :cite:p:`shen:2015`.
 For an example in solar physics, plasma in a coronal mass ejection (CME) drops in density while propagating out of the solar corona.
 At the lowest heights, the density is high enough that ionization and recombination can keep up with the temperature changes.
 As the plasma moves away from the Sun, the density drops and the ionization and recombination time scales exceed the propagation time scales.
 Eventually the charge states freeze out and remain roughly constant for longer than it takes for the plasma to depart the heliosphere.
 Similarly, low-density plasma that is suddenly heated by a supernova remnant shock wave will be out of ionization equilibrium for some time.
 In these situations, the charge state distributions must be found by evolving the time-dependent ionization equations.

 The `plasmapy_nei` package is intended to enable students and scientists to perform NEI models of laboratory, heliospheric, and